closemarketing/filter-users-download-monitor/readme.txt

 Stable tag: 1.3
 Version: 1.3

-Adds to Download monitor the ability to filter Downloads by current user.
+Adds to Download monitor the ability to filter Downloads by current user or roles.

 == Description ==

-Use the shortcode [download_user] to show all downloads filtered by a user.
+Use the shortcode [download_user] to show all downloads filtered by a user or roles.

 You can use the option category to filter the downloads in a category, for example: [download_user category="slug,slug2"]